bitfocus/companion-module-analogway-awj/README.md

 ## :rocket: Version history:

+### 2.2.1
+* Bugfix: corrected routing of Dante audio channels at Midra and Alta platforms
+* Bugfix: corrected block routing of audio channels where sometimes not all channels of the block had been processed
+* Brush: improved stability of the global update command
+* Brush: updated dependency yaml from 2.2.1 to 2.2.2

 ### 2.2.0
 * Feature: Added configuration option to also show disabled inputs for programming
-* Fix: corrected typo in presets
+* Bugfix: corrected typo in presets

 ### 2.1.0
 * Feature: Added action Send custom AWJ get command